florianneukirchen/scipy_filters/README.md

 - Breaking changes to the parameters:
     - FOOTPRINTBOOL has been removed, if a footprint is given it is always used.
     - STRUCTURE always takes the actual structure as string, not an int (was index of combobox, the combobox has been replaced by the load button).
 CUSTOMSTRUCTURE has been removed.
     - Convolve: ORIGIN has been removed.
+(An improved version is on the todo list)

 ### 0.1 (03/2024)
 Initial Release